 The focus is on education, so it doesn't matter if you don't know the difference between a wheat beer and an I.P.A.
 We don't laugh, and we don't judge.
 We strive to be as inclusive as possible, while supporting the expansion of the club's diversity whenever we can.

-We meet the third thursday of every month at Nepenthe Homebrew at 8 p.m. (hope to see you there, bring a chair).
+We meet the second Sunday of every month at 3 p.m. (hope to see you there).

 Baltibrew is a non-profit organization, and shall be operated exclusively for charitable and educational purposes.